-Regular engagement / liaison with HGSFs is key to ongoing promotion of security and human rights, reinforcement of expectations, and a culture of safety.
-The MPN security team increased engagement levels across all Onshore and Offshore locations, including Police and Department for State Security (DSS), Marine, Army & Navy, and Nigeria Security & Civil Defense Corp (NSCDC).
+Regular engagement / liaison with HGSFs is key to ongoing promotion of security and human rights, reinforcement of expectations and a culture of safety.
+The Esso Exploration and Production Nigeria Limited (EEPNL) security team increased engagement levels across all Onshore and Offshore locations, including Police and Department for State Security (DSS), Marine, Army & Navy, and Nigeria Security & Civil Defense Corp (NSCDC).
 Engagement is designed to articulate adherence to VPSHR and address using the following mechanisms.

-- 1. Increased testing of HGSF understanding of VPSHR and response to facility agitation and threat response to anchor adherence by all, through regular drills conducted at all sites. - a.
-Nigeria security tested Offshore HGSF EOD reaction capability at FPSO USAN in mid-2023.
-Successful deployment of Explosive Ordnance Device teams, including K9. - 2.
-Increased HGSF Leadership engagements using local security sources and HGSF Lagos based Manager. - 3.
-Safety awareness and reporting with a view to increasing safety culture.
-2023 saw the continuation of the HGSF Safety Awareness Campaign with the intent to drive change in a culture with high safety risk tolerances.

-- 4. Safe driving practices. - 5.
-Discuss and acknowledge the successes as well as the challenges. - 6.
-Discussions on disciplinary actions collaboration seeking to ensure a holistic, layered approach to security. - 7.
+- 1. Increased testing of HGSF understanding of VPSHR and response to facility agitation and threat response to reinforce adherence by all through regular drills conducted at all sites. - 2.
+Increased HGSF Leadership engagements using local security sources and HGSF Lagos-based Manager - 3.
+Discuss and acknowledge the successes as well as the challenges. - 4.
+Discussion collaboration on disciplinary actions to ensure a holistic, layered approach to security. - 5.
 Company provided housing, meals, and safety support across multiple locations.